ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>`anyOf​​(completableFuture..)`
    </td>
-   <td>returns a new CompletableFuture<Object> that is completed when any of the given CompletableFutures complete, with the same result; if any of the given CompletableFutures complete exceptionally, then the returned CompletableFuture also does so
+   <td>returns a new `CompletableFuture&lt;Object>` that is completed when any of the given `CompletableFutures` complete, with the same result; if any of the given `CompletableFuture`s complete exceptionally, then the returned CompletableFuture also does so
    </td>
   </tr>
 </table>